Funded Projects 2021-2024

 Max Planck Institute for Brain Research

-Homeostatic regulation of REM-SWS balance in sleep.
+Homeostatic regulation of REM-nonREM transition in sleep

 Simon RumpelProf.
 Dr. rer. nat.